dabramovitch/condensed-metaphysics/_posts/2021-07-29-The-Ranger-Reimagined.md

 ### Ranger Archetype (Level 3):
 See player's handbook and expansions.

+### Extra Attack (Level 5):
+You can attack twice when you take the attack action on your turn.

 ### Ranger Tactics (Level 6):
 You may choose a number of the following abilities equal to your proficiency bonus.
 When you finish a long rest, you may swap out one ability for another.